-Parrotfish can actually change sex multiple times in a lifetime.
+Parrotfish can change sex multiple times in a lifetime.

 Reproduction occurs once both sexes reach sexual maturity.
 For males it happens when they are 5-7 years old, while for females is a little bit slower, reaching maturity when they are 9 to 11 years old.

 Spawning can occur throughout the year if conditions are stable and productive.
-Courtship and spawning happens during early morning in a protected area.
-Females release eggs that are fertilized by the sperm circulated in the water by the male humpheads.
-The eggs are usually hide in plants that help to protect and camouflage the eggs from being eaten by predators.
+Courtship and spawning happen during early morning in a protected area.
+Females release eggs that are fertilised by the sperm circulated in the water by the male humpheads.
+The eggs are usually hidden in plants that help to protect and camouflage the eggs from being eaten by predators.
 After they hatch the newly-hatched offspring stay in this secluded area for up to a year to grow and mature before joining the adults in the reefs.